cmeeren/Felicity/DOCUMENTATION.md

 The attribute above is defined with a getter of type `Article -> ArticleTitle`, and a setter `Article.setTitle : ArticleTitle -> Article -> Article`.

-`Parsed` and `Set` has overloads accepting the context and returning `Async` and/or `Result`.
+`Parsed` and `Set` has overloads accepting returning `Async` and/or `Result`.

-`Get` has `Async` overloads but not `Result`, because an attribute getter must never fail – if that was the case, you could end up in a situation where you perform and persist changes, but no success response can be returned to the client because a getter fails.
+`Get` has `Async` overloads, but not `Result`, because an attribute getter must never fail – if that was the case, you could end up in a situation where you perform and persist changes, but no success response can be returned to the client because a getter fails.

+### Domain vs. serialized types

+There are two important type when defining attributes: The domain type, e.g. a DU wrapper, and the “raw” type that is used for serializing and deserializing, for example primitives like `string` and `int`, or non-JSON types like `DateTimeOffset` if you’re happy with the default serialization of these or are otherwise willing to configure it.
+Remember that you can always explicitly convert e.g. a `DateTimeOffset` to and from `string` manually to have full control over the serialized representation.

 ### Simple attributes